Architectural Facade Elements: A Complete Guide to How They Are Made

 Polymer concrete, acrylic coatings, fiberglass.

-Binder, or binding agent, is the substance that binds and holds all the components together through a chemical reaction.
-The binder and the amount of it affects strength, elasticity, hygroscopicity, and durability.
-Cements come in different grades.
-There are even more types of synthetic polymer resins.
+A binder is the substance that bonds and holds all the components together through a chemical reaction.
+The binder, and how much of it is used, affects strength, elasticity, water absorption, and durability.
+Cements come in different grades, and there are even more kinds of synthetic polymer resins.
 Cements are cheaper than polymers.
-Despite the variety of binders within the group of products have similar qualities.
-Polymers absorb less water and are more elastic, but dry out in the sun and become brittle in frost.
-Cements are more inert and harder, but susceptible to wetting and less elastic.
+Despite the variety of binders, products within the same group share similar properties.
+Polymers absorb less water and are more elastic, but they dry out in the sun and grow brittle in frost.
+Cements are more inert and harder, but they readily absorb water and are less elastic.

 Surface finish